implict/ofSiteKR/_documentation/types/ofColor_.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: yes_
+_static: True_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Return the maximum value of a color.

+***return:***
+	The value associated with a fully saturated color component.

 _description: _

 Returns the maximum value for a component for this color.
-For standard `ofColor` returns 255, for `ofFloatColor` returns 1.0, for `ofShortColor` returns 65,536.
+For standard ofColor returns 255, for ofFloatColor returns 1.0, for ofShortColor returns 65,536.